-Each month, BIFMC shines a spotlight on one of our many exceptional clinic volunteers.
-From medical staff to voluntary file clerks, Barrier Islands Free Medical Clinic is able to provide a warm, caring and expert primary medical home to hundreds of uninsured patients.
+Each month, Barrier Islands Free Medical Clinic, a free clinic in Charleston, SC, shines a spotlight on one of our many exceptional volunteers.
+From medical staff to voluntary file clerks, BIFMC is able to provide a warm, caring and expert primary medical home to hundreds of uninsured patients.
 The residents and workers of our Lowcountry community are cared for and kept healthy due to the commitment of our volunteers.

-Position at BIFMC: Volunteer Human Resources Coordinator
+Position at BIFMC: Office Volunteer

 If you know and would like to nominate a current BIFMC volunteer, please email us; To thank a volunteer, please share this spotlight via social media!

 If you would like to learn more about how you can volunteer for Barrier Islands Free Medical Clinic, click here.